ohbm/osr2024/panel.md

 The OSR has always been a place to learn and share experiences.
 This year we are centering these experiences around themes which are undergoing rapid change in our discipline.

 For each session, we are looking for 1-2 self-nominated panelists.
-If you are interested in joining as a panelist and would like to self-volunteer, please sign up via this [form](https://forms.office.com/r/pBYUbr5bEg)!
-If you have any question regarding these sessions and the self-nomination, please feel free to contact us at ohbmopenscience@gmail.com.</p>
+**If you are interested in joining as a panelist and would like to self-nominate, please sign up via this [form](https://forms.office.com/r/pBYUbr5bEg)!**
+If you have any question regarding these sessions and the self-nomination, please feel free to contact us at ohbmopenscience@gmail.com.

 ## Topic 1: Open Science - Who pays the bill?
 #### <a href="" target="_blank">Crowdcast link available soon!<!-- Join on Crowdcast --> </a>